spiffe/spiffe/ssc/elections/ELECTION_ISSUE_TEMPLATE.md

 Each participant casts a single ranked vote.
 If more than one SSC seat is available, the top N nominees will be selected.

 ## Eligible Participants
 This section lists everyone eligible to participate in this SSC election cycle.
 If you believe you were omitted in error, please contact the SSC at ssc-elections@spiffe.io.
+If you have an `**` next to your username, we do not have a known email address to contact you at for sending a voting link.
+Please publish an email address to your GitHub profile and contact the SSC at ssc-elections@spiffe.io.

 * LAST\_NAME, FIRST\_NAME (@GITHUB\_HANDLE) \<EMAIL\_ADDRESS\>
-* ...

-### Eligible Participants with Missing Email Addresses
-The following participants would normally be eligible to participate, but do not have email addresses published on their GitHub account.
-Please publish an email address and contact the SSC at ssc-elections@spiffe.io to be added to the list of eligible participants.

-* @GITHUB\_HANDLE
 * ...